AboutCodingBE/validation-excercise/evolution_1.md

 ```

 These messages end up in our database.
 In order to see if the digital input and output is working correctly, you can
-query the database to see and check if all combinations are there.
+query the database to see and check if all combinations are there for a certain period of time.

 **Here is the challenge of the first evolution**: Adjust the application so that it can also validate the digital input and
 digital output of the sensors.